DNS-over-HTTPS

 - DNS Firewalls become ineffective; users can bypasses local policies and, for example, access social media or other prohibited resources

-- DNS traffic can’t be audited
+- DNS traffic cannot be audited

 - Access control lists based on threat intelligence data feeds can be circumvented